Annakan/SaltStack-docker/README.md

 ##TODO

-Start the services with running (we are using phusion image here)
+Start the services with runit (we are using phusion image here)